American Air pares flight schedule through November first half

 "While we are experiencing improvements in several areas of the operation, we are not yet back to the levels our customers deserve and expect from American," the carrier said in the memo, which was emailed to Reuters.

-Spokeswoman Andrea Huguely on Thursday said American is cancelling about 31 flights a day out of about 3,500 daily trips between now and mid-November.
-She said American cancelled about 400 flights since September.
+Spokeswoman Andrea Huguely on Thursday said American is canceling about 31 flights a day out of about 3,500 daily trips between now and mid-November.
+She said American canceled about 400 flights since September.

 The Allied Pilots Association union, which represents American's pilots, has said it called no work slowdown against the carrier.
-But the union has stressed that pilots want a better contract on par with those at rivals such as Delta Air Lines (DAL.N).
+But the union has stressed that pilots want a better contract on par with those at rivals such as Delta Air Lines.

 Pilots voted down a concessionary contract from American in August.
 Talks on a contract resumed with the pilots union last week.